Scholarships & Bursaries

 Computing Scholars are supported by specialist teachers who teach a range of programming languages while using their contacts in the local business and industrial community, as well as universities, to the best advantage.
 The Computing Department’s Scholars’ programme includes one-to-one tutorials, regular society meetings and a busy speakers’ programme to stimulate further discussion and to act as a source of inspiration for projects and ideas.
 Regular trips to exhibitions and businesses give pupils a first-hand picture of how computing within industry has progressed and encourages thought about where the future might lead.

-HOW TO APPLY FOR SCHOLARSHIPS AND MEANS-TESTED BURASRY SUPPORT TOWARDS FEES
+HOW TO APPLY FOR SCHOLARSHIPS AND MEANS-TESTED BURSARY SUPPORT TOWARDS FEES

 Scholarships are awarded each year for entry to the